alchemydc/btcrecover/.ai/memory-bank/activeContext.md

 - Stepwise, user-friendly recovery process.

 ## Learnings and Project Insights
+- Inter-module dependencies and initialization order (e.g., `btcrseed.py` calling `btcrpass.py` functions) can lead to subtle errors like `NameError` if not all globals are available as expected when a module is used as a library.
+Direct initialization or provision of these globals from the calling module can serve as a workaround.
 - Early focus on documentation and security requirements will guide both CLI and GUI development.
 - The CLI workflow for 25th word recovery is foundational for the GUI feature set.
 - Hands-on CLI testing confirmed the documented workflow is robust and effective.